Breast Cancer Symptoms Checklist: What to Look For at Home

 Can stress cause breast cancer?

 Stress alone doesn’t cause cancer, but chronic stress can impact immune function and hormone balance.
-That can influence the environment in your body.
-Incorporating stress-relieving practices like yoga, meditation, or walking outdoors supports overall wellness and may improve early symptom recognition.
+Incorporating stress-relieving practices like yoga, meditation, or walking outdoors supports overall wellness and may improve early breast cancer symptoms recognition before they go unnoticed.

 Do a self-exam today.
 Mark your calendar.
 Talk about it.
 And wear your support proudly with a breast cancer shirt to spread awareness in your own way.